mznide/IskalnikLjudi/README.md

 diplomsko delo FRI

-People search engine code for my diploma project on Faculty of computer and information science
+People search engine code for my diploma thesis on Faculty of computer and information science